Diversified Healthcare Trust (DHC) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Diversified Healthcare Trust (DHC) is $2.10, which is $1.67 above the current market price.
-The public float for DHC is 236.44M, and currently, short sellers hold a 1.96% ratio of that floaft.
-The average trading volume of DHC on February 27, 2023 was 4.82M shares.
+The average price predicted by analysts for DHC is $2.27, which is $0.62 above the current price.
+The public float for DHC is 236.44M and currently, short sellers hold a 1.96% ratio of that float.
+The average trading volume of DHC on March 06, 2023 was 5.46M shares.

 DHC’s Market Performance

-The stock of Diversified Healthcare Trust (DHC) has seen a 13.40% increase in the past week, with a 26.73% rise in the past month, and a -13.34% fall in the past quarter.
-The volatility ratio for the week is 10.28%, and the volatility levels for the past 30 days are at 8.02% for DHC.
-The simple moving average for the last 20 days is 22.18% for DHC stock, with a simple moving average of -32.11% for the last 200 days.
+DHC stock saw an increase of 81.34% in the past week, with a monthly gain of 124.89% and a quarterly increase of 66.67%.
+The volatility ratio for the week is 21.66%, and the volatility levels for the last 30 days are 11.56% for Diversified Healthcare Trust (DHC).
+The simple moving average for the last 20 days is 101.07% for DHC stock, with a simple moving average of 25.58% for the last 200 days.

 Analysts’ Opinion of DHC